fineline179/fineline179.github.io/_posts/2019-12-06-Neural-Net-Gaussian-Processes.md

 corresponds to the far right end of Figure 1(b).
 This sort of infinite limit is often used in physics, as it makes certain analyses analytically tractable.
-For example, thermodynamics emerges from statistical mechanics in the limit where the number of interacting particles goes to infinity.
+For example, thermodynamics emerges from statistical mechanics in the limit where the number of particles goes to infinity.
 The hope is that in the infinite limit, a) some non-trivial behavior of the finite-sized system remains, and b) the study of this behavior will yield to analytic analysis.